 If you need more than one gas, activate multi-gas option in your device.
 Go to Dive settings » Parameters and turn on Multiple gases option.

 You need to define all gas mixtures intended to use during the dive in the Gases menu because during your dive the decompression algorithm calculates ascent time using all gases available in the Gases menu.

-If you want to use trimix gas (with helium activated), you need to turn helium on under Dive settings » Parameters.
-When this is done, you can change helium percentage (He%) for selected gas in the Gases menu.
+If you want to use trimix gas mixtures (with helium activated), you need to turn helium on under Dive settings » Parameters.
+When this is done, you can change helium percentage (He%) for the selected gas in the Gases menu.